 One large class of primary sources crucial to the “Petrosylvania” project cannot be included here: proprietary scans from ProQuest Historical Newspapers and Newspapers.com.
 Serious researchers may want to use such subscription services to supplement this website.

 Much of the information on this website was compiled by student research assistants from newspaper accounts.
 Journalists, past and present, are known to make mistakes—and researchers are fallible, too.
 It is inevitable, despite fact-checking, that a certain number of errors persist.
 Readers are encouraged to do follow-up research.
-Indeed, this public-facing digital history project has been designed to facilitate that.
+Indeed, this public-facing digital history project has been designed to aid just that.